Surgery obstructions from Khovanov homology

 In this setting Khovanov homology \cite{Khovanov2000} may be used to give information about the manifold obtained via surgery in the cover:

 \begin{named}{Theorem \ref{thm:lens}}Let $T$ be the associated quotient tangle of a strongly invertible knot $K$ in $S^3$.
 If $T$ has the property that the links obtained from it by attaching rational tangles have thick Khovanov homology, then $K$ does not admit a non-trivial lens space surgery.
-Moreover, under mild hypothesis on $T$ it suffices to verify only a finite number of branch sets associated to integer surgeries to obtain the conclusion for all possible fillings.\end{named} This depends on a result that we attribute to Hodgson and Rubinstein \cite{HR1985} and Lee \cite{Lee2005}: lens spaces arise only as the branched covers of homologically thin links (see Theorem \ref{thm:lens-bound}).
-As a result of a particular stable behaviour of Khovanov homology for branch sets associated to such surgeries (see Lemma \ref{lem:general-stability}), it suffices to calculate a finite collection of Khovanov homology groups to apply this obstruction.
-Indeed, we will see in application that often a single Khovanov homology group suffices and that the required genericity hypothesis alluded to on $T$ (see Definition \ref{def:generic}) are easily satisfied.
+Moreover, under mild hypothesis on $T$ it suffices to verify only a finite number of branch sets associated with integer surgeries to obtain the conclusion for all possible fillings.\end{named} This depends on a result that combines work of Hodgson and Rubinstein \cite{HR1985} and Lee \cite{Lee2005}: lens spaces arise only as the branched covers of homologically thin links (see Theorem \ref{thm:lens-bound}).
+As a result of a particular stable behaviour of Khovanov homology for branch sets associated with such surgeries (see Lemma \ref{lem:general-stability}), it suffices to calculate a finite collection of Khovanov homology groups to apply this obstruction.
+Indeed, we will see in application that it is often enough to calculate one or two Khovanov homology groups and that the required genericity hypothesis alluded to on $T$ (see Definition \ref{def:generic}) is easily satisfied.

-Recently, the question of lens space surgeries has been treated by Ozsv\'ath and Szab\'o \cite{OSz2005-lens} and Rasmussen \cite{Rasmussen2004-1} from the point of view of Heegaard-Floer homology.
-Indeed, some progress on the Berge conjecture has been made by way of Heegaard-Floer homology (see the programs put forth by Baker, Grigsby and Hedden \cite{BGH2008,Hedden2007} and Rasmussen \cite{Rasmussen2007}).
-Moreover, Ozsv\'ath and Szab\'o \cite{OSz2005-branch} have shown that there is a close relationship (by way of a spectral sequence) between the Khovanov homology of a link and the Heegaard-Floer homology of the two-fold branched cover of $S^3$, branched over the the link.
+Recently, the question of lens space surgeries has been treated by Ozsv\'ath and Szab\'o \cite{OSz2005-lens} and Rasmussen \cite{Rasmussen2004-1} from the point of view of Heegaard Floer homology.
+Indeed, some progress on the Berge conjecture has been made by way of Heegaard Floer homology (see the programs put forth by Baker, Grigsby and Hedden \cite{BGH2008,Hedden2007} and Rasmussen \cite{Rasmussen2007}).
+Moreover, Ozsv\'ath and Szab\'o \cite{OSz2005-branch} have shown that there is a close relationship (by way of a spectral sequence) between the Khovanov homology of a link and the Heegaard Floer homology of the two-fold branched cover of $S^3$, branched over the link.
 From this point of view, it is natural to ask how the obstructions from the two theories might be related.